-At the November 2003 USNDP session on Homeland Security it was agreed that a needs list for new nuclear data and new database capabilities should be developed.
+One of the tasks addressed by the USNDP Task Force on Nuclear Data for Homeland Security was to develop a needs list for new nuclear data and new database capabilities.
 Through an informal survey of homeland security technical programs at LLNL and LANL and input from the US Nuclear Data Program community we have developed this document.
 Only items requested by currently funded research and development projects are listed; no attempt has been made at this point to prioritize these needs.